cos316/assignment6-starter-code/README.md

 /*
  * Given a unique username, cm.GetRootCapability(username) returns the user's
  * root capability (or nil if one has not yet been set).
-A root capability bootstraps
+A root capability is the user's initial
- * the user's permissions.
+ * set of permissions.
 For instance, a newly created user's root capability might
  * just include the ability to read and write their own user object.
  */
 func (cm *CapabilityManager) GetRootCapability(username string) *Capability